Email indicates former Alaska official invited woman to room

 Walker has refused to go into any further detail beyond saying: “Byron recently made inappropriate comments that do not reflect the sterling level of behavior required in his role as Lieutenant Governor. … Byron has taken full responsibility for his actions and has resigned.”

-The emails don’t shed much light on Mallott’s actions.
+Other than the former first lady’s email, there’s few details about Mallott’s behavior in the released emails.
 But in the hours leading up to Mallott’s resignation, they show government officials doing normal things: making plans for that week’s Alaska Federation of Natives convention in Anchorage, refining speeches and making sure event organizers only use blue tablecloths to match state colors.

 The emails show the first potential sign of trouble came the day before Mallott resigned, when Walker’s deputy chief of staff, Grace Jang, asked that mailboxes of staff members who have access to Walker’s calendar be searched.
 When asked when she needed the results, Jang responded: “As quickly as humanly possible.”